 Building a pond for your garden is not nearly as complicated as I first thought it may be.
 I built a pretty little pond in my front yard just off the front walk and next to the porch.
 Here, I could sit and enjoy the sights and sounds.
 And I did it in a weekend without ANY professional help!
 Here’s how to build a pond, and tips on easy maintenance as well.
-Plus, we have other bloggers DIY pond tutorials as well… Just in case you are looking for something different for your backyard water feature!
+Plus, we have other bloggers’ DIY pond tutorials as well, with everything from a DIY Koi pond, to a patio pond idea!
+Just in case you are looking for something different for your backyard water feature!

 Step one– Rough out the area the size you want your pond.
 A pond can be as large as you wish, but I chose to make mine approximately 4×8 feet.
 Check with your local code if you plan to place the pond in an unfenced area…some towns limit the depth of the pond if it is unfenced, usually to 12 inches.